pimatic/pimatic-ping/README.md

       "plugin": "ping"
     }

-Then add a sensor for your device to the sensors section:
+Then add a sensor for your device to the devices section:

     {
       "id": "my-phone",